Letter 6028: Those whom fortune favors often attract the attention of those who seek to share in their success.

 barbarian invasion

-Those to whom felicity and power are granted by God's ordaining are accustomed to console the humble with the service of letters and to share their prosperity by the promulgation of pages.
-I waited a long time to be relieved by such gifts, but with you ceasing, I judged it necessary not to remain silent, so that what love does not exact, importunity — according to the evangelical lesson — may merit.
-My lord, saying the fullest greeting, I ask that you cherish me, your old devotee, with that affection you once promised, and that you cause me to learn of your prosperity by the dispatch of pages.
+Those to whom good fortune and power are granted by God's ordinance are accustomed to console the humble with the service of letters and to share their prosperity by the publication of written pages.
+I have for a long time awaited being relieved by these offices, but, since you have failed to act, I judged it necessary not to keep silent, so that what affection does not demand, importunity may earn, in accordance with the Gospel reading.
+My lord, offering you a most full greeting, I beg that you cherish me, your old devotee, with that affection which you once promised, and that you make me acquainted with your prosperity by the dispatch of your written pages.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.